ThinkEQ/assembly-solutions-ltd/src/pages/projects/brompton-bicycle-choose-asl-for-wiring-looms-and-cable-assemblies.md

 Brompton is the UK manufacturer of the famous folding bicycle, that you will have likely seen people riding on around the cities! ​This year we are proud to be celebrating 10 years of partnership with Brompton, after they chose us in 2011 as their new supplier for cable assemblies - which power the front and back bike lights.

-Their bikes have been a huge success all over the world and especially during 2020 when demands began to soar.
-Last year saw many of us turning to cycling as a part of keeping fit and healthy though the pandemic.
+Their bikes have been a huge success all over the world and especially during 2020 when demands began to soar Last year saw many of us turning to cycling as a part of keeping fit and healthy though the pandemic.

 During these busy times volumes have reached a record high, which made it vital to maintain our efficiency levels and deliver on time.
 To put volumes into perspective, Brompton sold 45,000 bikes in 2020!